dsone/quedit/README.md

     - [Delete a column](#delete-a-column)
     - [Add a new column](#add-a-new-column)
     - [Search](#search)

+## Motivation
+Imagine this scenario: You have a database that must be migrated to another system.
+The catch: you cannot just dump the entire DB and import it.
+Instead, you export every table entirely, open it in your text editor of choice and manipulate what needs to be changed by hand/regular expressions.
+Or, you create your custom queries to export mutated result sets from the tables directly, which means you must write the exact column names for every table.

+Does this sound familiar?
+Then you are propably no stranger to all kinds of mistakes that happen frequently for several reasons.
+What if: You can simply export the entire table and then easily change only specific column values where necessary?
+Without the danger of affecting the whole table data when you make a mistake.
+Without the need to write custom queries, or complex regular expressions.
+Simplifying the whole process for everyone, making mistakes less frequent and less problematic if they happen.
+Increasing the trust in the changes you made.

 ## Features
 - Select all row data of an INSERT SQL statement by column (select "vertically")